SadikuMonsura/Dano-Airline-Passenger-Satisfaction-Analysis/README.md

 Although both customer groups reported high levels of dissatisfaction, first-time customers were less satisfied than returning customers.
 This indicates that the airline faces challenges in creating positive first impressions.

 ### Travel Type Analysis :

+Passenger satisfaction was also evaluated based on travel purpose.

+Business travelers recorded significantly higher satisfaction levels than personal travelers.
+Approximately 52,356 business travelers were satisfied, compared to 37,331 dissatisfied passengers.
+Conversely, personal travelers showed lower satisfaction levels, with dissatisfaction (36115) exceeding satisfaction(4072).

+#### Key Insight:
+This suggests that Dano Airlines currently delivers a stronger experience for business travelers than for leisure passengers.
+Since leisure travelers often have greater flexibility in choosing airlines, continued dissatisfaction within this segment may lead to customer loss and reduced market competitiveness.

+### Travel Class Analysis:

+ One of the strongest patterns identified in the analysis is the relationship between travel class and passenger satisfaction.

+Business Class passengers recorded the highest satisfaction levels, with 43,166 satisfied passengers compared to 18,994 dissatisfied passengers.

+Economy Class showed the opposite trend.
+47,366 passengers reported dissatisfaction, while only 10,943 reported satisfaction.
+Economy Plus also recorded more dissatisfied than satisfied passengers (7092 and 2319 respectivity) .

+These findings indicate that passenger experience varies significantly across travel classes.
+While premium passengers appear satisfied with the services provided, Economy passengers report substantially poorer experiences.

+#### Key Insight:
+Because Economy passengers typically represent the largest customer segment, they are the primary contributor to overall dissatisfaction, even modest improvements in this category could significantly increase overall satisfaction rates.This highlights a significant service quality gap across travel classes.